saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks.md

 * Individual neurons in five hidden layers, ranging over 16, 32, 64, 128, 256, 512 and 1024
 * Input dropout and individual dropouts after each hidden layer, ranging over 0%, 10%, 20%, 30%, 40% and 50%.

-Again, these are merely default values and can be changed by setting `input_dropout`, `hidden_dropout`, `neurons`, `optimizer`, `hidden_activation`, `batch_size` and/or `initializer` to range over other values.
+Again, these are merely default values and can be changed by setting `input_dropout`, `hidden_dropout`, `neurons`, `optimizer`, `hidden_activation`, `batch_size`, `initializer` and/or `max_nm_hidden_layers` to range over other values.

 Here I set the size of the population to 30 and evolve it for 30 generations, by which I mean that I will be working with 30 neural networks and run the above-mentioned algorithm 30 times.

-All we want to do is train the networks to the point where we can distinguish the good ones from the bad, so I ended up only training them for a single epoch.
+All I want to do is train the networks to the point where I can distinguish the good ones from the bad, so I ended up only training them for a single epoch.
 To avoid some networks that take *ages* to train I also set the maximum training time to two minutes.
 The other parameters are self-explanatory and [completely standard](https://keras.io/examples/cifar10_cnn/):

 ```python
 >>> import naturalselection as ns